 Winfield Scott Hancock

 Major General Winfield Scott Hancock, commander of the II Corps, was a dynamic and inspiring leader.
 His arrival on the field on the first day of the battle was critical in rallying the retreating Union troops and establishing a defensive line on Cemetery Hill.
-Hancock's leadership and bravery were evident throughout the battle, as he personally directed troops and inspired them to hold their ground against repeated Confederate assaults.
-His most famous contribution came on the third day, when he played a key role in repelling Pickett's Charge, the climactic Confederate attack.
+Practically speaking, hancock's leadership and bravery were evident throughout the battle, as he personally directed troops and inspired them to hold their ground against repeated Confederate assaults.
+In real terms, his most famous contribution came on the third day, when he played a key role in repelling Pickett's Charge, the climactic Confederate attack.
 Hancock's performance at Gettysburg cemented his status as one of the Union's most respected and admired generals.

 John F. Reynolds

-Major General John F. Reynolds, commander of the I Corps, was a highly respected and experienced officer.
-His decision to engage the Confederates west of Gettysburg on July 1 bought valuable time for the Union army to concentrate its forces.
+Major General John F. His decision to engage the Confederates west of Gettysburg on July 1 bought valuable time for the Union army to concentrate its forces.
 Reynolds's leadership and tactical acumen were sorely missed after he was killed in action early on the first day.
+Day to day, reynolds, commander of the I Corps, was a highly respected and experienced officer.
 His death was a significant blow to the Union army, but his sacrifice helped to set the stage for the Union victory.

 Joshua Lawrence Chamberlain